devzendo/transputer-emulator/README.md

 NodeServer - the client and server portions of the node server and its protocol definition.
-The server runs on your host computer (i.e. under Windows, Linux, Mac OS X etc.).
+The server runs on your host computer (i.e. under Windows, Linux, macOS etc.).
 The client runs under Transputer emulation as part of your application; it's an assembly language include file.

 Emulator - the T414/T800/T801/T805 emulator.